Sebastien-Remy/moa-app/docs/ROADMAP.md

 - `Document`, `Folder`, `DocumentType`, `Status`, `Tag`, `ThirdParty`, `DocumentFile`, and `StoredFile` use Symfony-generated ULIDs.
 - `User` keeps its existing identifier strategy.

+#### Entity mutability

+- Business entities are mutable throughout their lifecycle.
+- `StoredFile` is immutable once created.
+- Creating a different physical file always creates a new `StoredFile`.
+- Application services are responsible for enforcing this rule.

 #### Folder

 - `Folder` uses a Symfony-generated ULID.